Clone trooper: Tup

-Commander Wolffe
+Wolffe

-Commander Wolffe,CT-3636, leads the 104th Battalion under the command of Jedi General Plo Koon.
+Wolffe was a Commander who led the 104th Battalion under the command of Jedi General Plo Koon.
 He is introduced in The Clone Wars season one episode "Rising Malevolence".
 He is the first officer aboard Plo's flagship Triumphant when it is destroyed by General Grievous and is one of three clones to survive.
 Afterward, he appears with a redesigned character model, including a cybernetic eye implant caused by a fight with Separatist assassin Asajj Ventress, and leads a tight-knit unit nicknamed Wolfpack on the battlefield.
 He later appears in the Rebels television series, set fourteen years after Revenge of the Sith.
 Wolffe is revealed to have removed his inhibitor chip, preventing him from carrying out Order 66.
 Now a much older man because of his accelerated aging, he lives on the wasteland planet Seelos and hunts worm-like joopa with Rex and Gregor.
 When they are sought by the rebel protagonists, Wolffe is suspicious of their motives and contacts the Empire to protect himself, Rex, and Gregor.
 Rex convinces him that the rebels can be trusted, and Wolffe regrets his actions.
 He then thwarts an incoming attack from the Empire to save the rebels, and later on helps them free their planet from Imperial occupation once and for all.

 Wolffe is distinguished by a scar running through his eye and a silver cybernetic eye implant.
 His armor is adorned with a gray stylized likeness of a wolf, and he wears a kilt-like kama.
 He is characterized as detail-oriented and as having "a sense of strategy superior to that of most clone officers, making him a highly effective complement to Plo."
 He is impatient with missions that send him away from the battlefield and becomes quickly exasperated with garrulous protocol droid C-3PO.